Japan To Expand COVID-19 Inoculation To Kids Under 12 From February - UrduPoint

 Japan To Expand COVID-19 Inoculation To Kids Under 12 From February

-Japan's health ministry said on Wednesday that the COVID-19 vaccination program is likely to be expanded to children under 12 years old in February next year at the earliest

-TOKYO, Nov.
-17 (UrduPoint / Pakistan Point News - 17th Nov, 2021 ) --:Japan's health ministry said on Wednesday that the COVID-19 vaccination program is likely to be expanded to children under 12 years old in February next year at the earliest.
+TOKYO, (UrduPoint / Pakistan Point News - 17th Nov, 2021 ) :Japan's health ministry said on Wednesday that the COVID-19 vaccination program is likely to be expanded to children under 12 years old in February next year at the earliest.

 The Ministry of Health, Labor and Welfare notified municipalities across the country to begin preparation for the vaccination program of kids aged between 5 to 11.